lucasvelez78/blog-vv-backend/README.md

 This project (express - server) is for a friend.
 A blog in which she offers a couple of services, posts content (video), and a newsletter registration (mailchimp).

-## Set Up

-1. Fork this repository to your GitHub account, so you can commit and push your changes to your copy.
-2. git clone your fork and install the project dependencies with npm install.
-3. Init dev mode with npm run dev.
-The server is running in port localhost:3001.

 ## Dependencies

 1. "@mailchimp/mailchimp_marketing": "^3.0.80",